-PRIORITY 3 Young carers to have the same priority as adult carers worried about?
+Priority 3: Young carers to have the same priority as adult carers

-- Clubs in schools.
+- 1) Clubs in schools.

-- Someone to talk to in school.
+- 2) Someone to talk to in school.

-- Activities to help me get out of the house and feel happier.
+- 3) Activities to help me get out of the house and feel happier.

-- Young carers who are not in school may not be getting the support they need. - Worry about school attendance. - I feel stressed and find it difficult to sleep, helping around the house rather than having fun.
+- 1) Helping out around the house rather than having fun. - 2) Worry about school attendance. - 3) I feel stressed find it difficult to sleep.